US Senate passes government funding bill, averts shutdown

 By Richard Cowan, Bo Erickson, Andy Sullivan and Katharine Jackson

-The legislation would extend government funding until March 14, provide $100 billion for disaster-hit states and $10 billion for farmers.
-It would not raise the debt ceiling -- a difficult task Trump has pushed Congress to do before he takes office on Jan.
-20.
+The legislation would extend government funding until March 14, provide $100 billion for disaster-hit states and $10 billion for farmers, and extend farm and food aid programs due to expire at the end of the year.

-"This was a necessary step to bridge the gap, to put us into that moment where we can put our fingerprints on the final decisions on spending," he told reporters after the vote.
+"This was a necessary step to bridge the gap, to put us into that moment where we can put our fingerprints on the final decisions on spending," he told reporters after the House vote.
 He said Trump supported the package.

-A government shutdown would disrupt everything from law enforcement to national parks and suspend paychecks for millions of federal workers.
-A travel industry trade group warned that a shutdown could cost airlines, hotels and other companies $1 billion per week and lead to widespread disruptions during the busy Christmas season.
+A travel industry trade group warned it could cost airlines, hotels and other companies $1 billion per week and lead to widespread disruptions during the busy Christmas season.
 Authorities warned travelers could face long lines at airports.

-Republicans struck most of those elements from the bill -- including a provision limiting investments in China which Democrats said would have conflicted with Musk's interests.
+Republicans struck most of those elements from the bill - including a provision limiting investments in China which Democrats said would have conflicted with Musk's interests.

 "He clearly does not want to answer questions about how much he plans to expand his businesses in China and how many American technologies he plans to sell," Democratic Representative Rosa DeLauro said on the House floor.